eniac/Beaver/README.md

 ![cloudlab_reservation_topo.png](img/cloudlab_reservation_topo.png)

-4. Once the experiments are ready, copy the XML contents under the `manifest` column (right next to the `List View` column) on the experiment profile page, and replace the contents in `cloudlab/manifest.xml` file.
+4. Wait until the CloudLab experiment page shows status ready (it takes ~10 minutes for provisioning the `dell-s4048` before showing status ready).
+Then copy the XML contents under the `manifest` column (right next to the `List View` column) on the experiment profile page, and replace the contents in `cloudlab/manifest.xml` file.

 5. Install dependencies on all machines in parallel by using `python3 beaver.py env` subcommand with the CloudLab user name (`--user_name`/`-u`) and the SSH private key file path (`--ssh_key` / `-k`).
    * Example command: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu env`.
    * By default, it will reads the manifest file of path `cloudlab/manifest.xml` to extract the information for the CloudLab machines.
 Otherwise, specify the path to the manifest file using the `--manifest` / `-m` option.
    * The whole process takes around 20 minutes to complete.
 The terminal will print `Finish configuring the environment for all the nodes!` to indicate successful installation.

+## Instructions for Reproducing the Experiments

+TBA